The Biggest Quoting Mistakes Tradesmen Make

 Many tradesmen quote jobs on the spot without thinking things through properly.

-A customer might ask for a price and the immediate response is something like:
+A customer asks for a price and the response is:

 “About £400.”

-“Let me go away and work it out properly and I’ll send you a quote.”
+“Let me work it out properly and I’ll send a quote.”

 Underestimating Labour Time

-One of the most common quoting mistakes is underestimating how long a job will take.
+One of the most common mistakes is underestimating how long a job will take.

 • Unexpected complications

-When labour time is underestimated, the job becomes less profitable with every extra hour spent on site.
+When time is underestimated, profit disappears with every extra hour.

 Forgetting the Small Costs

-Many quotes include labour and the main materials, but overlook smaller items that still cost money.
+Many quotes include labour and main materials but miss smaller costs like:

 • Fixings and consumables